Regina Amick

 B.S. – 1999

 Regina F. Amick was raised in Maryland and has been licensed to practice law in Maryland since 2003 and in the Commonwealth of Virginia since 2005.
-Ms. Amick has focused her practice solely on domestic relations matters including divorce, separation agreements, child custody, child support, spousal support, division of property and retirement.
-She has extensive experience handling complex business and property divisions, utilizing experts in business valuations and property valuations.
-Living in Hampton Roads, Ms. Amick is well versed in military divorces and the challenges faced in military custody and relocation matters.
-Having served as the moderating faculty member of the seminar, “Battle of the Same Sexes,” she has a thorough working knowledge of the legal issues impacting same-sex marriages with children.
+Ms. Amick has focused her practice solely on domestic relations matters including divorce, separation agreements, spousal support, division of property and retirements, child custody, child support.
+Ms. Amick has extensive experience handling complex business and property divisions, utilizing experts spousal support matters, business valuations and property valuations.
+She also has extensive experience in military divorces and related military retirement and VA disability issues.
+Ms. Amick has been with Wolcott Rivers Gates since 2008 and currently serves as one of the managing partners.

 • Virginia CLE: Essentials of Equitable Distribution: Marriage as a Partnership, 2019, Faculty